-Forest Avenue at Donghu New Technology Development District, Wuhan City
+Forest Avenue at Donghu New Technology Development District, Wuhan City end of 2018:

 Forest Avenue will serve as a crucial link connecting Wuhan City and Ezhou City.
 This important project includes the construction of roads, bridges, drainage and landscaping.
 When completed, the project will be 18.4 km in length and 40 to 60 metres in width.